stlcours/GamePascal/README.md

 * Run GPE.EXE in {installdir\bin} to start the IDE.
 * See examples and documentation for more information on using GamePascal.
 ## Known Issues
-* GPE.EXE will run Notepad++ tweaked to work with GamePascal until a proper IDE has been completed.
 * There are some issues with exception handling.
 At this time, it is recommend not to use it (try/finally, try/exception).